aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/fontinfocollection/_index.md

 ---
 title: FontInfoCollection
+linktitle: FontInfoCollection
 second_title: Aspose.Words for Java API Reference
-description: Represents a collection of fonts used in a document.
+description: Represents a collection of fonts used in a document in Java.
 type: docs
 weight: 283
 url: /java/com.aspose.words/fontinfocollection/